Cold-Bytes-Games/wwise-zig/README.md

 - On Windows, the default GNU ABI is not supported, always use MSVC ABI
 - On Windows, we always use the latest supported Visual Studio (currently 2022)
+- On Linux, the default I/O hooks are currently not supported (see #1)
 - UWP is gonna be deprecated so it is not supported
 - No support for consoles yet

+## Versioning info

+This binding mimic the versioning of Wwise but add the Zig binding version at the end.

+Example:

+2022.1.4-zig0

+* 2022 = year
+* 1 = major Wwise version
+* 4 = minor Wwise version
+* -zig0 = Zig binding version

 ## License